2010

 How Philly Moves provides a visually stunning gateway at the Philadelphia International Airport via a nearly 85,000-square-foot mural incorporating the photographic work and design of artist Jacques-Jean “JJ” Tiziou.

 The mural celebrates Philadelphia and transforms the airport’s parking garage into a welcoming and memorable gateway to the region for travelers and visitors from all over the world.
 Across the top decks of the garage, luminous dancing figures swirl, unified in a rich field of black, giving viewers a first taste of the liveliness that awaits them in the City of Brotherly Love.
-From I-95, at 55 miles per hour, the energy of their movements will be unmistakable.
+From I-95, at 55 miles per hour, the energy of their movements is unmistakable.

 How Philly Moves builds on Philadelphia’s longstanding commitment to the production of public art and provides a dynamic and iconic new ‘postcard’ image for the city.
 Leading the team of muralists was Jon Laidacker, who was joined by Tjai Abdullah, Efrain Hererra, Charles Newman, Anthony Peel, Virgilio Perez, Laura Velez, and Tom Walton.